-Net cash provided by operating activities increased \$37.4 million in 2015, driven by:
+Net cash provided by operating activities increased \$37.4 million during 2015, driven by:

-- A \$14.9 million increase in cash due to lower payments for operating and maintenance costs in 2015. - A \$9.1 million decrease in cash paid in 2015 related to the timing of payments for environmental remediation activities. - A \$5.1 million decrease in contributions to pension and OPEB plans. - A \$3.5 million net increase in cash related to lower payments for natural gas, partially offset by lower overall collections from customers in 2015.
-This net increase in cash was primarily due to the impact of lower commodity prices in 2015. - A \$2.8 million increase in cash from higher prepayments from customers participating in our budget billing program, driven by the warmer winter in 2015.
+- An \$86.9 million increase in cash resulting from lower payments for natural gas, due to lower commodity prices and warmer weather during the 2015 heating season.
+The average per-unit cost of natural gas sold decreased 36.6% in 2015. - A \$14.9 million increase in cash due to lower payments for operating and maintenance costs during 2015. - A \$9.1 million decrease in cash paid in 2015 related to the timing of payments for environmental remediation activities. - A \$5.1 million decrease in contributions and payments to our pension and OPEB plans during 2015. - A \$2.8 million increase in cash for higher prepayments from customers participating in our budget billing program, due to the warmer winter in 2015.